 That’s why NBC’s “Stay Tuned” on Snapchat, which amassed an audience of 29+ million viewers in it’s first month seems promising to me.
 I’m interested to see the results of BuzzFeed’s “AM to DM” which they will start producing for Twitter on Sept 25.

 In terms of media models of delivery, how is what’s happened to the music industry analogous to the media industry?
-What lessons can both large and small media outlets take from that transformation, and how can they apply them?
+What lessons can both large and small media outlets take from that transformation??

 Music is another industry that struggled, initially, to respond to the way the internet was changing their business model.